 To put the salad together, add shrimp to the salad bowl, then pour over the dressing.
 Toss well to combine.
-Add most of the toasted coconut and nuts, reserving a little for garnishing, then toss again.
+Add most of the toasted coconut and cashews, reserving a little for garnishing, then toss again.

 Taste-test the salad for a balance of sweet/sour/spicy/salty.
 Adjust to your liking, adding more sugar if too sour.
 Your salad is now ready to serve, or, if desired, prepare individual plates with a bed of greens and then top with generous portions of the pomelo salad.
-Sprinkle with reserved coconut and nuts.
+Sprinkle with reserved coconut and cashews.

-Like most Thai salad dressings, this is an oil-free dressing, so it doesn't appear to "cling" as well as oil-based dressings, naturally collecting at the bottom of your salad bowl.
-This isn't a problem - just be sure to toss a little more than you would for a regular salad in order to saturate ingredients with the dressing.
+- Like most Thai salad dressings, this is an oil-free dressing, so it doesn't appear to "cling" as well as oil-based dressings, naturally collecting at the bottom of your salad bowl.
+Be sure to toss a little more than you would for a regular salad in order to saturate ingredients with the dressing.

 - This salad is best eaten right away–the fresher the better.
 If preparing for a party, keep the dressing apart from the salad until you're ready to eat, then toss them together just before serving.

 - Replace the chili sauce with a minced fresh red or green chili pepper in the dressing.